 The financial statements are prepared in accordance with Thai Financial Reporting Standards ("TFRS") and guidelines promulgated by the Federation of Accounting Professions.
 In addition, the financial statements are prepared in accordance with the Notification of the Office of Insurance Commission regarding "Rules, Procedures, Conditions and Timing for the Preparation and Submission of the Financial Statements and Reporting on the Operations of Life Insurance Companies" B.E.
 2562 (No. 2), dated 4 April 2019.

-The Company has initially applied revised TFRS that are effective for annual periods beginning on or after 1 January 2021 and has not early adopted TFRS which are not yet effective.
-The application has no material impact on the financial statements.
+New and revised TFRS are effective for annual accounting periods beginning on or after 1 January 2022.
+The adoption of these new and revised TFRS did not have any material impact on the financial statements.